“The weekend at the college didn’t turn out like you planned, the things that pass for knowledge I can’t understand…” (Steely Dan – 1972)

 We have been together since we were 17, as such, we employ some very “sibling-esque” approaches to Conflict Resolution.
-These solutions resemble the sophomoric ways a brother and sister would solve an issue, more than a committed mature adult couple…
+These solutions resemble the sophomoric ways a brother and sister would solve an issue, much more than a committed mature adult couple.

-As we were checking into our hotel, I was preoccupied catching up with texts, (as I had been driving for 4 hours), when I overheard Jimmy having a discussion with the hotel clerk.
+As we were checking into our hotel, I was preoccupied catching up with texts, (because – driving) when I overheard Jimmy having a discussion with the hotel clerk.

 While not necessarily wanting to exacerbate our delicate and trying circumstances, I couldn’t resist noting a few things out loud:

-1. 4 hours of Christian radio didn’t improved your attitude in the least
+1. 4 hours of Christian radio the day before didn’t improved your attitude in the least

-2. Aren’t you glad I bought us these Rain Ponchos?
+2. Aren’t you glad I bought us those ugly rain ponchos?